satya77/CQE_Evaluation/README.md

 ```
 ### Prerequisites
 Make sure you have Python 3.9 and spaCy 3.0.9 installed.
-Visit the [CQE](https://github.com/vivkaz/CQE) repository for instruction to install CEQ.
+Visit the [CQE](https://github.com/vivkaz/CQE) repository for instruction to install CQE.
-You also need to install some python packages.
+You also need to install some additional python packages for the evaluation.
 Run
 ```
 pip install -r requirements.txt
 ```

 ### File and folder structure
-To replicated the results from the paper and significance testing, use the following scripts.
+To replicate the results from the paper and significance testing, use the following scripts.
 Significance testing scripts are under `significance_testing` package.
 The computed results are also present under `data/evaluation_output`.